home: hub: tlsclient

 The main difference between tlsclient and drawterm is that tlsclient has stripped out the

 plan9 kernel that runs in userspace.
-This means we use openssl for TLS and and don't provide
+This means we use openssl for TLS and don't provide

 things like /mnt/term, but gain some more flexibility.